 Admission review factors

 The MS-to-PhD admissions process is as rigorous as the regular admissions process.
-The applicant must demonstrate the ability to do PhD-level work as well as an engagement with the field.
-The Admissions Committee will consider the following as they review each application:
+The applicant must demonstrate overall excellence, the proven ability to do PhD-level work, and engagement with the field.
+The Admissions Committee will consider the following as they wholistically review each application:

 - Mastery of first year knowledge and skills demonstrated by: